2026 UK Buyer's Guide

 For Adobe Creative Cloud (Photoshop, Premiere, Illustrator)

 The Honor MagicBook Pro 14 with its Core Ultra 9 and OLED panel is the standout choice.
-The MacBook Air M4 is also superb — Adobe runs natively and beautifully on Apple Silicon, and the unified memory architecture punches well above its 16GB on paper.
+The MacBook Air M5 is also superb — Adobe runs natively and beautifully on Apple Silicon, and the M5's faster GPU and unified memory punch well above their on-paper specs.

 For programming / computer science (VS Code, Docker, IDEs)